-Saskatchewan has close to 5 million acres of parkland across the province, including 2 national parks, 35 provincial parks, 90 regional parks, and 7 urban parks.
+Saskatchewan has close to 5 million acres of parkland across the province, including 2 national parks, dozens of provincial parks and recreation sites, nearly 100 regional parks, and 7 urban parks and conservation agencies.
 The Province's residents and tourists can enjoy the forest and prairie trails, uncrowded beaches, spacious campsites, scenic golf courses and other recreational opportunities offered in our natural environment.

 Parks Canada - National Parks

 Saskatchewan's national parks, Prince Albert National Park of Canada and Grassland National Park of Canada, offer two different environments.
 Prince Albert National Park showcases the boreal forest.
 On the other end, is the untamed prairie and badlands of the Grassland National Park.